-Tribeca’s Juneteenth Programming will celebrate the richness of Black stories and storytellers from the African Diaspora across feature and short films, Tribeca Talks, Immersive, podcasts, music and other special events during the Festival.
+Tribeca will celebrate and amplify the richness of Black stories and uplift the voices of Black storytellers across feature and short films, talks, immersive, audio storytelling, music and other special events during the Festival, sponsored by Indeed.

-The Juneteenth Programming will culminate on Juneteenth (Saturday, June 19th).
-We are excited for you to enjoy our carefully curated selections below.
+We are excited for you to enjoy our selections below.